BlogSpam-Net/blogspam.js/README.md

 The comments that were spammy were a pain to deal with, but at the same time they weren't really specific to the site.
-The idea of abstracting away the spam testing from the site was appealling.
+The idea of abstracting away the spam testing from the site was appealing.

 Since then I've added support for the remote service to many other of my sites, and also made it generally available to the internet at large.
 The service is